 Here’s how it goes.

 John Bell and his sons had served under General Jackson during the Battle of New Orleans.
-After the war in 1817, John Bell returned to Tennessee and bought a farm in Adams along the Red River.
+After the war in 1817, John Bell returned to Tennessee and bought a farm along the Red River.

 The mystery surround the Bell Farm began shortly after John arrived.
 Within a few years, the news of the hauntings had spread as far as Nashville, about 40 miles to the south.

 In 1819, General Jackson and several men decided to visit the Bell farm and see the witch for themselves.

 As they approached the Bell’s farm, the wagon stopped suddenly.